viperproject/gobra-book/src/permission-pure.md

 # Pure functions and permissions

-> Pure functions implicitly return all permissions mentioned in the precondition.

 Recall that [pure functions](./basic-ghost-pure.md) have no side effects.
-Hence they should not leak any permissions.
+Hence, they must not leak any permissions and implicitly return all permissions mentioned in the precondition.
-Pure functions could require write permission, but they cannot actually write as this would be a side effect.
+While pure functions can require write permission, they cannot actually modify values, as this would be a side effect.

 The `pure` and `ghost` function `allZero` returns whether all elements of an array behind a pointer are zero.
-After allocation with `new`, this can be asserted.
+After allocation with `new`, the array is filled with zero values, and this can be asserted.

 ``` go
 package ghostpure